confluentinc/examples/clients/docs/java.rst

       mvn exec:java -Dexec.mainClass="io.confluent.examples.clients.cloud.ProducerExample" \
       -Dexec.args="$HOME/.confluent/java.config test1"

 #.
-Verify that the consumer received all the messages.
+Verify that the producer received all the messages.
 You should see:

    .. code-block:: bash